-F-1 and J-1 students are required by federal immigration regulations to be engaged in a “full-course of study,” which means 12 semester hours each fall/spring semester for undergraduates, and 9 semester hours each fall/spring for graduate students.
+F-1 and J-1 students are required by federal immigration regulations to be engaged in a “full course of study,” which means 12 semester hours each fall/spring semester for undergraduates, and 9 semester hours each fall/spring for graduate students.
 You must obtain authorization from an ISSS adviser to be enrolled less than full-time during any fall or spring semester.
-The ISSS adviser must indicate the authorization in the SEVIS system in order to make it official.
+The ISSS adviser must indicate such authorization in the SEVIS system as required by the federal regulations.

 - Enrollment below full-time for medical reasons cannot exceed a total of 12 months.

 - If the condition prevents full-time enrollment beyond one fall or spring semester, new documentation must be provided from your physician and authorization must be granted from an ISSS adviser each subsequent fall or spring semester.